benchristel/documents/src/softdao.md

 Almost all possible programs are incomprehensibly complex.<br>
 But the ones we use are all more or less simple.

-Stick close to the Origin.
+Stay close to the Origin.

 ---